LucasCreates/LucasCreates/README.md

 Will fully update this in time.
 Just going to leave this here for now.

 - 👋 Hi, I’m @LucasCreates
 - 👀 I’m interested in...
-All things science, with a stronger interest in Physics.
-Software development.
+All things science and Web Development.
 - 🌱 I’m currently learning...
 Python, HTML, CSS, JavaSceipt, Jquery, Node
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...